opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 ![Indexing throughput fp16 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-indexing-fp16.png){: .img-fluid}

-These results show how the Intel AVX-512 optimizations in the Faiss library can help improve the performance of vector search in multiple OpenSearch workloads, with different dimensions and space types.
+These results show how the Intel AVX-512 optimizations in the Faiss library can help improve the performance of vector search in multiple OpenSearch workloads with different dimensions and space types.

 ## Conclusion

 In this blog post, we highlighted some hot functions that appear during vector search using the Faiss library and showed how the Intel AVX-512 accelerator significantly boosts OpenSearch performance by optimizing these functions.

 Our experiments showed a throughput increase of up to 15% for indexing and up to 13% for vector search in OpenSearch, when compared to previous-generation AVX2 accelerators.
 Gains are seen across multiple vector dimensions and vector space types, and query latencies are improved by 10% on average.
-These accelerators are present on Intel instances in most cloud environments including AWS and can be used seamlessly with OpenSearch.
+These accelerators are present on Intel instances in most cloud environments, including AWS, and can be used seamlessly with OpenSearch.

 To maximize performance in your OpenSearch cluster on AWS, consider using the Intel [C7i, M7i, or R7i instances](https://aws.amazon.com/ec2/instance-types/), which contain the latest AVX-512 accelerators, making them a great choice for vector search workloads.